spencerprettygood/ailogogenerator/docs/archive/ai-sdk-documentation.md

 For more details, see the [Replicate models page](https://replicate.com/explore).

 ---

 title: Perplexity
-description: Learn how to use Perplexity's Sonar API with the AI SDK.
+description: Learn how to use Perplexity's Sonar API with the AI SDK
 ---

 # Perplexity Provider